The Live-In Kitchen

 • Facebook

-vegetarian burrito bites in a white tray with bowls of guacamole, sour cream, and salsa
+Mini vegetarian burrito bites in a baking dish with small bowls of sour cream, salsa, Rio Luna peppers, and spicy guacamole.

 Jump to Recipe